 - weight loss

-A 2013 case study also reported rare neuropsychiatric side effects of Adderall, such as:
+A also reported rare neuropsychiatric side effects of Adderall, such as:

 In at least one case, trichotillomania was also reported as a side effect.
 Trichotillomania is a disorder that involves irresistible urges to pull your own hair out.